 Within REACH – a cleaner, greener future

-REACH – the Recycling and Renewable Energy Commercialisation Hub based within Deakin University's thriving Future Economy Precinct – is Australia’s largest recycling and clean energy advanced manufacturing ecosystem.
+REACH – the Recycling and Clean Energy Commercialisation Hub based within Deakin University's thriving Future Economy Precinct – is Australia’s largest recycling and clean energy advanced manufacturing ecosystem.

 Backed by a $50 million grant from the Federal Government’s inaugural Trailblazer Universities Program, with industry and university support taking the total project value to $380 million, REACH is facilitating the development of greener supply chains and accelerating business success as markets move from a throughput economy to a circular economy.

 Through REACH, Deakin is working with progressive industry, government and education partners to establish a multi-billion-dollar bioeconomy in Victoria.
 Our researchers are working with scientists from CSIRO, other universities and TAFE institutes to push the limits of technological innovation and deliver energy and recycling solutions that reduce landfill, fossil fuel emissions and the devastating costs of global warming.

 Transitioning to a circular economy